M.A. in TESL Final Project

 Each lesson plan must include:

-Candidates must include one academic document in their portfolio.
+Candidates must include one academic document in their portfolio with a clear indication of the course associated with the document.
 The academic document should be matched to the candidate’s committee members’ areas of teaching and/or research.
-If the academic document was originally submitted as a part of the candidate’s course work, then the document should be accompanied by a brief (approximately one page or 300 words) explanation of how it has been revised since their original submission for course
+If the academic document was originally submitted as a part of the candidate’s course work, then the document should be accompanied by a brief (approximately one page or 300 words) explanation of how it has been revised since their original submission for course.

-The semester prior to the exam, the student should contact three faculty members whose classes he/she would like to be examined in from within the Department of English (Hamrick, Miller, Precht-Byrd, and/or Rilling).
+The semester prior to the exam, the student should contact three faculty members whose classes he/she would like to be examined in from within the Department of English (Miller, and/or Rilling).
 Examiners will provide the candidate with possible exam questions.

 The M.A. in TESL Chair will schedule the exams over a three day period and inform the student of the place and procedures for completing the exam.
 Exams may only be taken fall or spring semesters, and they may not be scheduled during finals week.
 Each of the three parts of the exam will take four hours to complete.